 Responsibility of getting work completion of RCC type kitchen shed is of SMC and monitored by MPSP.

-- 2.10.4 Kitchen cum stores constructed intough convergence, it any - Nil- - 2.10.5 Progress of construction of kitchen-cum-stores and target for the next year.
+- 2.10.4 Kitchen cum stores constructed through convergence, if any - Nil- - 2.10.5 Progress of construction of kitchen-cum-stores and target for the next year.